Raphael's Greatest Masterpiece: The Transfiguration

 RAPHAEL’S MASTERPIECE

-On Good Friday in 1520 A.D., prominent Italian painter and architect Raffaello Sanzio da Urbino (better known as simply “Raphael”) died at the age of 37.
+On Good Friday in 1520, prominent Italian painter and architect Raffaello Sanzio da Urbino (better known as simply “Raphael”) died at the age of 37.
 He left behind a large body of work including paintings, altarpieces, sculptures, sketches… and one unfinished oil painting on wood, titled the Transfiguration.

 Raphael, busy with other commissions, had worked on the Transfiguration for four years—but he died prematurely before it could be completed.
 The work was finished by Raphael’s student Giulio Romano after the artist’s funeral.
 There is a noticeable difference in the fine details of the top and bottom, probably because the hand of the Master had been stilled.